|

 The boot menu is shown when a non-zero menu timeout has been

 configured.
-If the menu timeout has been set to zero, it is
+If the menu timeout has been set to zero, hold down a

-sufficient to press any key — before the boot loader initializes
+key (space is recommended) before the boot loader initializes to

 time window after a few attempts.
-To avoid this problem, consider
+Keys other than the space bar

-altogether.
-Alternatively, use the command line systemctl reboot
+also avoids the problem altogether.
+Alternatively, use the command

 In the editor, most keys simply insert themselves, but the